PhysicsOfMobility/ridepy/doc/extras.rst

 identfier is generated and the data is stored to ``<uuid>.jsonl`` for the events and ``<uuid>_params.json`` for the simulation parameters.
 The identifier hashes the parameter set, thereby allowing to continue an interrupted simulation set run later.
-The IDs generated can be retrieved using `SimulationSet.result_ids`.
+The IDs generated can be retrieved using `SimulationSet.simulation_ids`.
 Alternatively the filenames of the resulting JSONL/JSON files are also directly available through `SimulationSet.param_paths` and `SimulationSet.result_paths`.